mbeddr/mps-platform-docs/src/doc/docs/gotchas/languages/baselanguage.md

     places where implicit returns are not support such as when return a new ListScope class.
 Make sure to add a return statement in such places.

-## Var Variable (jetbrains.mps.baselanguage.varVariable)
+## Var Variable
+Language: <u>jetbrains.mps.baselanguage.varVariable</u>

 !!! warning "TextGen not found for concept of X language."

     Bug (can't find ticket).
 Wrong generator order of languages.
 The generators of language x are executed first and then the generator of the var variable.
 It should be the other way around.
 You can specify a custom generation plan to fix this issue.

-## Closures (jetbrains.mps.baselanguage.closures)
+## Closures
+Language: <u>jetbrains.mps.baselanguage.closures</u>

 !!! warning "Exception when passing closure literal as a parameter in a behaviour method call"

     Closures can't be used for functional interface types such as `java.util.Runnable` in behaviour methods (see [this ticket](https://youtrack.jetbrains.com/issue/MPS-31866))

+## Collections

+!!! question "How do I create a sequence with one element?"

+    Use the singleton constructor: `#!java new singleton<string>("single")`

+!!! question "How do convert from a Java ArrayList to a Base Language list?"

+    Use the copy constructor: `#!java new arraylist<string>(copy: yourArrayList)`

+!!! question "How do I convert base language collections to a Java Stream?"

+    First convert your collection to a list that you downcast to a Java List.
+    Then you can convert it into a stream `#!java StreamSupport.stream(list/.spliterator(), false)`